jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-07-06-kafka-development-with-docker-part-9/index.md

 authors:
   - JaehyeonKim
 images: []
-description: To improve security, we can extend TLS (SSL or TLS/SSL) encryption either by enforcing two-way verification where a client certificate is verified by Kafka brokers (SSL authentication).
-Or we can choose a separate authentication mechanism, which is typically Simple Authentication and Security Layer (SASL).
-In this post, we will discuss how to implement SSL authentication with Java and Python client examples while SASL authentication is covered in the next post.
+description: Enforce two-way TLS verification so Kafka brokers check the client certificate, with Java and Python client examples of SSL authentication.
 ---

 [**UPDATE 2025-10-01**]